 In one notable case, we successfully handled a will contest where the will was not signed at all.
 Instead, the testator had printed his name at the top as his last will and testament.
 As a result of our sound representation, we were able to get the will accepted by the probate court.

-Contact The Wessels Law Firm in San Jose, California, today to discuss your probate dispute with an experienced lawyer.
+Contact the Wessels Law Firm in San Jose, California, today to discuss your probate dispute with an experienced lawyer.
+Call our firm at 408-705-4577.
 We offer free initial consultations from our law firm in San Jose.